js/Differati/README.md

 Differati is a macOS app for visually showing differences between two images. _Differati sees all change (between two images)_

-## Motivation
+## Motivation & Usage

 It was born out of frustration working with [`swift-snapshot-testing`](https://github.com/pointfreeco/swift-snapshot-testing) test failures within Xcode.

 Differati comes with a command line utility to easily open image diffs, it can be installed from the main macOS app.
+By invoking it with the two image files to compare, eg `differati old.png new.png`, it will open the main app and visually show the differences.

-By setting the `differati` command line tool as `SnapshotTesting.diffTool` image snapshots tests can easily be diffed from failed tests, and the saved snapshot can be updated.
+By setting the `differati` command line tool as `SnapshotTesting.diffTool` image snapshots tests can easily be diffed from failed tests, and the saved snapshot can be updated or discarded.

-It is probably useful for other snapshot testing scenarios using a similar approach.
+It is probably useful for other similar snapshot testing scenarios using a similar approach.

 ## Features